AdobeDocs/commerce-operations.en/help/release/latest.md

 [!BADGE Available April 2024]{type=Informative tooltip="Available April 2024"}

 Creating the most effective commerce experience is not only about merchandising, personalization, and fast storefronts.
-It's also reliant on the core platform that handles your product catalog, promotions, order processing, inventory availability, and more.
+It's also reliant on the core application that handles your product catalog, promotions, order processing, inventory availability, and more.

-Adobe's commitment to performance continues with the upcoming release of the core PHP application in April.
+Adobe's commitment to performance continues with the upcoming release of the core application in April.
 This new core release supports several key performance improvements, including support for 100,000 active promotions, 10 million active coupons, the ability for multiple promotions to be redeemed against a single order, and GraphQL API response caching.
-Adobe Commerce has released a [beta version](https://experienceleague.adobe.com/docs/commerce-operations/release/notes/overview.html) of the core PHP application for developers to build and test against.
+Adobe Commerce has released a [beta version](https://experienceleague.adobe.com/docs/commerce-operations/release/notes/overview.html) of the core application for developers to build and test against.

 >[!TIP]
 >